Retire in Panama

 "Retiring in Panama can be a rewarding experience for expats, as it offers a wide range of activities both outdoors and indoors.
 It is important for expats to make sure that their financial situation is in order before making the move and to be aware of the cost of living in Panama.
 They should also research the local customs and regulations for navigating their way around the country.
 Additionally, expats should consider taking up Spanish lessons to better experience the culture and gain insight into local life.
 Health care is also something to consider, as most international health insurance plans are not accepted in Panama.
 Finally, expats should get in touch with like-minded fellow expats to ensure smooth integration into local life," explained a retiree in Panama.

 "I would echo what the person who did the review on Boquete.
 Embrace the local culture and ways of doing things.
 Don't come here wanting to change the way folks have done things for a long time or try to make it like the US.
-At the same time you can teach the locals what you know in a nice way as you make friends with them," said one member in Bocas del Toro.
+At the same time you can teach the locals what you know in a nice way as you make friends with them," explained one retiree living in Bocas del Toro.

 What type of recreational activities are there in Panama?